nemo794/nisarqa/docs/helpers/process_to_build_the_docx.md

     - Each final DOCX will need to go through JPL and the NISAR Mission's official processes for documentation, and should be tracked exclusively within those processes.
+* Do "Save As" to save a new copy with a new name.
+    - Important to "Save As", so that the template is not altered.

 Next, open the intermediary `nisarqa_product_specs_tmp.docx` file in Word.

 * Select all (command-A on Mac), and copy the entire contents of the intermediary file to the clipboard.
-* Click over to the front matter DOCX.
+* Click over to the new copy of the front matter DOCX.
 Paste the clipboard contents verbatim into the body of the front matter DOCX.
 * Scroll up to the table of contents.
 Right-click, and do "Update Field".
 This should rebuild the table of contents with the new material.
 * In the Word document, under the "View" section, in the Macros dropdown